JNRowe/awesome-timed-wallpaper/README.rst

 Quick Usage
 -----------

-You'll need ImageMagick_ installed, as it is used to blend the images.
+You’ll need ImageMagick_ installed, as it is used to blend the images.

 Add the following snippet to your ``rc.moon``